Support Historic Germanna

 There are several types of bequests that are possible:

-- A contingency bequest provides for a donation to the Germanna Foundation only if your spouse does not survive you.
+- A contingency bequest provides for a donation to Historic Germanna only if your spouse does not survive you.

 - A remainder bequest allows a portion of your estate to be set aside to provide income for a surviving spouse for a period or lifetime.

-- A residuary bequest provides that other expenses and bequests be honored prior to the donation to the Germanna Foundation.
+- A residuary bequest provides that other expenses and bequests be honored prior to the donation to Historic Germanna.

 - If you already have a will, your attorney can create a codicil, or amendment to the will to accomplish any of the above.

 In many instances the simple insertion of a phrase such as that below can create a living legacy:

 “I, (name of benefactor) , bequeath to the The Memorial Foundation of The Germanna Colonies in Virginia, Inc. a not-for-profit corporation incorporated under the laws of Virginia with principal offices in Locust Grove, Virginia, the following (sum, percentage, or property).”